PurdueCAM2Project/HELPSweb/source/join.rst

   intend to stay for only semester, do not come.
 One semester is too short to accomplish anything meaningful.

-- Every new member must pass an interview with current members.

 - Every new member will receive fast-pace training.
 This takes the efforts of current members.